-|https://bit.ly/3lm6BnC||Therm-a-Rest ProLite Plus||1 lb 7 oz||Self-inflating Air||3.2||1.5"||6.8 x 11"||$120|
+|https://bit.ly/3lm6BnC||Therm-a-Rest ProLite Plus||23 oz||Self-inflating Air||3.2||1.5"||6.8 x 11"||$125|

-|https://bit.ly/3gR1R6v||Sea to Summit Ultralight||1 lb 0.9 oz||Air||3.1||2"||4 x 9"||$140|
+|https://bit.ly/3pzmlFv||Sea to Summit Ultralight||16.9 oz||Air||3.1||2"||4 x 9"||$159|

 |https://bit.ly/3eLuGD9||NEMO Switchback Foam||14.5 oz||Foam||2||0.9"||20 x 5.5 x 5"||$55|

-Therm-a-Rest ProLite Plus
+1. Therm-a-Rest ProLite Plus

-Great for: 3-season backpacking, back sleepers
+- Great for: 3-season backpacking, back sleepers

-Cons: heavier and bulkier than other sleeping pads, not great for side sleepers
+- What we don’t like: Heavier and bulkier than other sleeping pads, not great for side sleepers

 It’s also insulated enough to camp in cold temperatures, but if you camp in the winter, you might want to add a foam pad underneath.
 There is a women’s version available of the Plus which is a little shorter and 1 ounce lighter than the men’s Regular size.

 Compared to the other lightweight sleeping pads on this list, the Thermarest ProLite Plus is a little on the bulky side when in the stuff sack, but it still packs down well enough to come along for the ride.

 If you want to shave off an extra 5oz, check out the ProLite regular version.

-Therm-a-Rest NeoAir XLite Sleeping Pad
+2. Therm-a-Rest NeoAir XLite NXT